 Background to the extended schools programme

-Launched in May 2006, over £100 million of funding has been provided through the extended schools programme over the last ten years.
+Launched in May 2006, over £167 million of funding has been provided through the extended schools programme over the last 17 years.
+Over £8.1m in funding has been provided in 2023/24.
 The funding allows those schools serving the most disadvantaged areas to offer a wide range of services or activities outside of the normal school day to help meet the learning and development needs of pupils, their families and local communities.

 Extended schools activities